Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Bring your own project, take one off the shelf, or develop a new project.

-The MBI provides an immersive experience (clinical, lab, medtech company, etc.) to identify and solve a biomedical problem.
+The MBI includes an immersive experience (clinical, lab, medtech company, etc.) to identify and solve a biomedical problem.
 Learners complete a series of milestones that guide the creation and validation of a novel solution and the formation of an early-stage biomedical venture.

 PROGRAM CURRICULUM